Summer-Summer/Kitty/README_Rupert.md

 If you are also using a Slurm-managed cluster, these commands will be helpful:

+**Note:** We no longer use interactive nodes for running evaluations.
+The following commands are provided as background knowledge only.

 - **Request an interactive node:**
   ```bash
   srun --ntasks=1 --gres=gpu:8 --cpus-per-task=64 --mem=1024000 --partition=batch --pty /bin/bash